DataDog/integrations-core/go_expvar/README.md

 ## Setup
 ### Installation

-The Go Expvar check is packaged with the Agent, so [install the Agent][3] anywhere you run Go services whose metrics you want to collect.
+The Go Expvar check is packaged with the Agent, so [install the Agent][3] anywhere you run Go services to collect metrics.

 ### Configuration
 #### Prepare your Go service

-If your Go service doesn't use the [expvar package][4] already, you'll need to import it (`import "expvar"`).
+If your Go service doesn't use the [expvar package][4] already, import it (`import "expvar"`).
 If you don't want to instrument your own metrics with expvar - i.e. you only want to collect your service's memory metrics - import the package using the blank identifier (`import _ "expvar"`).

-If your service doesn't already listen for HTTP requests (via the http package), [make it listen][5] locally, just for the Datadog Agent.
+If your service doesn't already listen for HTTP requests (with the http package), [make it listen][5] locally just for the Datadog Agent.

 #### Connect the Agent